Ashutoshlivrn/mybox/README.md

 # mybox

 Hi, this project consists of the following
 1. A page divided into two columns.
-First Column consits of checkBox from A to Z, and a submit button below.
+First Column consists of checkBox from A to Z, and a submit button below.
 On selecting the boxes and tapping submit, selected boxes will move to 2nd column,   and vice versa.
 2. A speak button at the bottom of the screen, speak while holding the button and your spoken words are presented on the screen.

 ## Getting Started